FIZZ 10-Q Quarterly Report Jan. 27, 2024 | Alphaminr

 Depreciation and amortization

-Loss on disposal of property, plant and equipment, net
+Loss on sale of property, plant and equipment, net

 Changes in assets and liabilities: